 International Social Prescribing Day has been designed to celebrate the hard work of practitioners and patients, disseminating and showcasing the benefits of social prescribing and aiming to create a ripple effect from the front line within local communities and expanding throughout the world.

-On 14 March 2019 universities, general practices, and hospitals across the UK and in countries across the world will be hosting awareness stands in cafes and restaurants to raise awareness of the benefits of social prescribing.
-Many organisations are organising their own events and campaigns.
+On 14 March 2019 universities, general practices, and hospitals across the UK and in countries across the world hosted awareness stands in cafes and restaurants to raise awareness of the benefits of social prescribing.

-Dr Marie Polley, co-founder of The Social Prescribing Network and Senior Lecturer in Health Sciences at the University of Westminster said: “Raising the awareness of social prescribing for professionals and the public is a crucial next step now that social prescribing has been included as part of the future NHS.
-The Social Prescribing Network and University of Westminster is delighted to be supporting this awareness day, not only in the UK but with our international collaborators.”
+Dr Marie Polley, co-founder of The Social Prescribing Network and Senior Lecturer in Health Sciences at the University of Westminster said: “Raising the awareness of social prescribing for professionals and the public is a crucial next step now that social prescribing has been included as part of the future NHS.”

 Michael Dixon, co-founder of The Social Prescribing Network and GP said: “Social Prescribing represents an entirely new approach to healing and health that uses the resources within our communities rather than drugs or medical procedures.
-It has been shown to benefit patients and reduce the demand on hospitals and GP surgeries and will, in future, be a crucial part of ensuring that our health service remains financially sustainable.
-International Social Prescribing Day will be an opportunity to celebrate a new way for patients and clinicians”
+It has been shown to benefit patients and reduce the demand on hospitals and GP surgeries and will, in future, be a crucial part of ensuring that our health service remains financially sustainable.”

 Bogdan Chiva-Giurca, Chair, Social Prescribing Student Champion Scheme and co-ordinator of the International Social Prescribing Day said: “In hospital and during placement, we often observe the lack of support available for patients struggling with loneliness, mental health, obesity and chronic diseases.